Jewish Music and Art

 The Children's Choir is a fun music experience for kids in 2nd-6th grades.
-It will be led by Jay Danzig, acclaimed NYC Jewish Choral Conductor.
-We will meet every Sunday from 12:15 to 1:00 pm in the teen lounge.
-After the first of the year, the choir will meet Tuesdays at 6:00-6:45 pm.
+It will be led by our own cantor Weber.
+Meeting times have yet to be determined.
 We will learn and love Jewish music and perform throughout the year.
 No background required!
 Bring your friends and join the fun.
 Parents must have a key fob to enter the building.
 Fill out the Key Fob paperwork in the office.

 The Men's Choir is comprised of about 15 men who enjoy singing Jewish and choral music in an all-male ensemble.
 This choir performs at Shabbat morning services when the New Moon is blessed, and appears at concerts throughout the community.
 This versatile choir has performed Musaf for the High Holidays and has sung “Take Me Out to the Ball Game” for the Camden Riversharks at Campbell Field.
 The choir has toured Eastern Europe singing at synagogues to show the vibrancy of Judaism in America.
-This year the choir will go on a mission to Cuba.
+This year the choir went on a mission to Cuba.
 The choir this year will meet as announced under the direction of Hazzan Emeritus David Tilman.
+Members of the Men's Choir have also been incorporated into the Adult Chorale, led by Cantor Weber.

 The Hazzanut Program teaches children to lead the Shabbat Torah Service and the Shaharit/Morning service in preparation for the Bar/Bat Mitzvah and beyond.
 Our program is the most comprehensive of those offered by Conservative congregations in this area.
 Post-Bar/Bat Mitzvah students are frequently invited to lead Shabbat services.